keitaoouchi/easyimap/README.rst

 Recent Change
 ~~~~~~~~~~~~~
+- 0.6.4
+    + Added new feature to copy mails to another mailbox
 - 0.6.3
     + Add support for python-3.5.
     + Fixed a bug in decoding an attached plain text.